jit0434/Save-Contact/README.md

 # Save-Contact

+Android application to download contacts from the given url, show the contact details on main screen.
+Two button on main screen Save button to save downloaded contacts to contact list of phone Show button for showing all the contacts location on google map.

 Save-Contact https://github.com/jit0434/Save-Contact
 Activity-Recogination  https://github.com/jit0434/Activity-Recognition
 Snoring-Detection https://github.com/jit0434/Snoring-Detection

 ## Question No. 1

 This assignment has three parts: download a contact file, add data to Phone Contacts using code (not by Contact software), show the people’s positions with their names on Google